The worship of the Mother Goddess was popular all over the world since ancient times, and is popular today.

 Different cultures worshiped her in different ways, attributing to her aspects similar to their own.

-For example, black people would worship the black Mother Goddess, and Egyptian people would give to her their own religious attributes, and so did Hindus.
+For example, the black people would worship the black Mother Goddess, and the Egyptian people would give her their own religious attributes, and so did Hindus.

-In Africa the Divine Mother is worshiped in many aspects.
+In Africa, the Divine Mother is worshiped in many aspects.
 We find the same to be the case in India.
-Ancient Greece, Egypt and Babylon also had their own mother goddesses.
+Ancient Greece, Egypt, and Babylon – the inhabitants there also had their own mother goddesses.

-In Catholicism we find Mother Mary representing different aspects of the Mother Goddess.
-One deity manifesting as many is a very usual trait in Hindu pantheon.
-Of course, the idols representing Virgin Mary in actuality represent the Mother Goddess of pagans.
+In Catholicism, we find Mother Mary representing different aspects of the Mother Goddess.
+In Hinduism, one deity manifesting as many is a very usual trait.
+The idols of Catholicism representing the Virgin Mary in actuality represent the Mother Goddess of pagans.

 We find a similar representative of this goddess in Haiti voodoo religion too, who was called Ezili Dantor.

-Haiti slaves who were forced to convert to Catholicism in the eighteenth and nineteenth centuries continued to worship their voodoo gods under the disguise of the worship of catholic saints and Virgin Mary.
+Haitian slaves who were forced to convert to Catholicism in the eighteenth and nineteenth centuries continued to worship their voodoo gods under the disguise of the worship of Catholic saints and the Virgin Mary.

-Ezili Dantor, the black Madonna equivalent, was a fierce goddess who was a patron of homosexuals, single mothers, abused women and children.
+Ezili Dantor, the Black Madonna’s equivalent, was a fierce goddess who was a patron of homosexuals, single mothers, abused women, and children.

-She was the goddess of passion, sex and war.
+She was the goddess of passion, sex, and war and is similar to the Hindu goddess Kali.

-People who are used to invoking her report that she needs few sacrifices to do one’s bidding and therefore she’s evoked by many.
+People who are used to invoking her report that she, like Kali, needs blood sacrifices to do one’s bidding.

 She is described as being fond of knives.
 This particular deity belongs to the family of water spirits.